The dark side of allowing YouTubers and Celebrities into the Pay Per View boxing world in collaborations to keep them safe is exposed.

 It’s down heartening.
 It misses the brief of boxing.

-A series of those such events are on the cards for 2021. several big names from the professional side lending their name.
+A series of those such events continue to blight the sport.
+Several big names from the professional side lend their name to this mess.

-If any such regular reoccurrence of what WBN understands has taken place, such bouts will lose die-hard fan confidence.
+If any such regular reoccurrence of what WBN understands has taken place, those bouts will undoubtedly lose die-hard fan confidence.

 This new trend of lucrative exhibitions has already faced accusations of making money from a far lesser product than the pro ranks.
 Meanwhile, real boxers struggle to make ends meet on a day-to-day basis.